 The proper use of seat belts is an important step in preventing whiplash, or significantly reducing the severity of its symptoms.
 Your overall health and age also play a role in determining the risk of suffering whiplash symptoms.

-Why Is it a Good Idea to Contact an Injury Lawyer?
+Why Is it a Good Idea to Contact a Car Accident Lawyer?

 The majority of whiplash cases are treated with a low amount of respect by the insurance company.
 Because this type of injury doesn't display any physical markings or damage, there will be a lot of questions about the severity of your injury, or whether it ever even existed.

 Without an experienced injury attorney who has handled thousands of these cases, it's possible your whiplash injury may be labeled a MIST case.
 It's not uncommon for the insurance companies to view whiplash as a "mystery injury" and fail to give it the legitimate attention it deserves.

 Having worked these cases since 1936, we know better.
 In fact, recent studies have concluded that there is a close relationship between whiplash and brain injury, most notably concussions.
 Often times these symptoms are overlooked by an insurance company and a person's claim is greatly undervalued.